Honors Program Requirements - College of Education

 or HON 395 HONORS SENIOR THESIS

-Foreign Language Requirement (equivalent of one year of college-level study)12
+Foreign Language Requirement (one year college-level study)12

-Experiential Learning4
+Experiential Learning

 Course Title Quarter Hours